📅 May 2026✍️ Dynamic Business Consultancy⏱️ 8 min read

 What Are the HMRC Penalties for MTD Non-Compliance?

 HMRC has introduced a points-based penalty system for MTD non-compliance.
+The consequences escalate quickly — and there is no longer any grace period for many penalty types.

-We Already File VAT Returns — Are We MTD Compliant?"
+We Already File VAT Returns — Are We MTD Compliant?

 Not necessarily.
 This is one of the most common MTD misconceptions we encounter.
+Being registered for MTD VAT and actually being fully MTD compliant are two different things.

 - Maintaining records in spreadsheets not connected to MTD-compatible bridging software